 The course content is aligned with the National Occupational Standards SCDHSC0214 and SFHDYS4.
 These standards serve as benchmarks for the knowledge and skills required to meet professional competencies in the field of dysphagia management.
 By mapping the course to these standards, it ensures that participants receive instruction and training that aligns with recognized industry standards.

 By the end of the Dysphagia Awareness eLearning course, participants will have a solid understanding of the importance of a multi-disciplinary approach to dysphagia management.
 They will be equipped with the knowledge and skills necessary to contribute effectively to the identification, assessment, and management of dysphagia in their professional roles.
+The eLearning module costs £14.95 per learner.
+Prices may vary depending on your requirements.

 Special Focus Courses